muratk3n/thirdwave/en/tweets/2020/week5.md

 Or the oppo figured out what they were working on, took it and turned it on them

 This is the post 911 world - every1 is on hair trigger abt WMD in any shape or form.
-CH is playing with fire.
+CH better watch out

 "Uncanny similarity of unique inserts in the 2019-nCoV spike protein to HIV-1 gp120 and Gag"